 Community-grown instructors lead guided meditations from their own homes with this Redwood City–based studio.
-Join live-streamed specialized yoga classes including Vinyasa, stretch, mom and baby, and barre, or sign up for guided mediation and "happy hour" classes for no cost at all.
+Join live-streamed specialized yoga classes including Vinyasa, stretch, mom and baby, and barre, or sign up for "happy hour" classes for no cost at all.
 Head to Redwood City's Wellesley Crescent Park and Mezes Park for daily outdoor classes if you miss live instruction. // $15 per online class, peacebankyoga.com

 Yoga by Ranya

-Ranya Anabtawi offers Empathic Yoga @ Home—live classes weekly including chair yoga, mindfulness meditation, empathic yoga, distance reiki, and laughter yoga, which engages the body through mimicking laughter. // $59/month unlimited classes; 12:30pm laugher yoga is free daily through March 21st; for more info, go to facebook.com/RanyaAnabtawi, yogabyranya.com.
+Ranya Anabtawi offers Empathic Yoga @ Home—live classes weekly including chair yoga, mindfulness meditation, empathic yoga, distance reiki, and laughter yoga, which engages the body through mimicking laughter. // $10-$25 suggested donation, go to facebook.com/RanyaAnabtawi, yogabyranya.com.

 This LGBTQ-owned San Francisco fitness business has taken their yoga loft and personal training studios online.
-They currently offer yoga, bootcamps, and alignment classes varying in length from 45 to 90 minutes with the first class free for new clients, and free yoga offerings for service and nightlife industry workers on Monday mornings and pay-what-you-can community yoga on Wednesday evenings. // Classes start at $8/class mx3fitness.com
+They currently offer yoga, bootcamps, and alignment classes varying in length from 45 to 90 minutes with the first class free for new clients. // Classes start at $8/class, mx3fitness.com

 The Bar Method

 Access 15 to 60 minute classes online taught by instructors from around the country via The Bar Method's streaming platform, Bar Online.
 New to Bar Method?
-Sign up for two weeks of free online classes. // $19/month after trial, barmethod.com/bar-online
+Sign up for two weeks of free online classes. // $55 for three months after trial, barmethod.com

-While we're bummed to see Burn Pilates permanently close all studios mid pandemic, we're lucky to have Burn founder Lisa Corsello is on top of it: She's produced more than 100 videos that can be done anytime, anywhere—and virtual live HIIT meets pilates hybrid classes taught by Burn instructors.
+While we're bummed to see Burn Pilates permanently close all studios mid pandemic, we're lucky to have Burn founder Lisa Corsello's endless online videos that can be done anytime, anywhere—and virtual live HIIT meets pilates hybrid classes taught by Burn instructors.
 On demand classes range from a three-minute exercise (a lunge, say) to a full hour-long workout with options including cardio, abs, total body, and mat pilates.
-Membership comes with access to past workouts as well as new workouts and playlists each week. // First three days of on demand classes are free, then $24.99/month; register at burnpilates.com/burn-on-the-go.
+Membership comes with access to past workouts as well as new workouts and playlists each week. // First three days of on demand classes are free, then $24.99/month; register at burnpilates.com

 Maiden Lane Studios

-The stylish Union Square space for pilates, yoga, barre, and breathwork is setting up a full digital studio to offer live and on-demand classes and virtual private sessions.
+The stylish Union Square space for pilates, yoga, barre, and breathwork's digital studio offers live and on-demand classes and virtual private sessions.
 Pick from yoga, HIIT, and pilates classes ranging in length. // $80 per month, with 10% donated to SF Marin Food Bank; maidenlanestudios.com

 Prime and rejuvenate your immunity with dynamic daily workouts from the instructors at Mighty Pilates.
 Choose from 50 minute livestream classes on a mat including power pilates, abs and arm, pre-natal, and booty and core; plus stretch & strengthen and target & tone.
 No props required, though hand weights are recommended, or grab your wine bottles for Wine Wednesday class.
 Regulars to Mighty Pilates can use pre-purchased classes and packages, while newbies can purchase one-off at-home experiences.
 Itching to get back on the reformer?
-Mighty Pilate's Marin Country Mart studio now offers multiple socially-distanced rooftop reformer classes each day. // Online classes are $14/class or $59/5 classes, mightypilates.com, See online schedule on mindbodyonline.
+Mighty Pilate's Marin Country Mart studio now offers multiple socially-distanced rooftop reformer classes each day. // Online classes are $14/class or $59/5 classes, mightypilates.com

 CorePower presents as a yoga studio, but their famous sculpt classes are more like boot camp.
-Get your blood pumping with online versions of this popular class with CorePower Yoga On Demand. // First week is free ($20/month after), corepoweryoga.com
+Get your blood pumping with over 300 online classes with CorePower Yoga On Demand. // $20/month, corepoweryoga.com

 Yes, working out in Dryft's mobile gym with incredible waterfront views was a big part of its draw.
 But you can still join the company's virtual bodyweight classes (no equipment needed).
-Join a 30-minute group class for only $5 (offered three times each day).
-Small group "sweat squads" are priced at $125, and personalized sessions at $150. // dryftlive.com
+Join a 30-minute group class for $10 (offered two to three times each day).
+On Saturdays, jsign up for IRL recess style fitness classes on Marina Green ($20).// dryftlive.com